Francisco Júnior: Everton

 In February 2012, Júnior signed professional terms with Everton having signed on a free transfer.
 In an interview with Guinea-Bissauan website Bola na Bantaba, Júnior stated that he signed for Everton because he "was tired of the impasse between Benfica and Manchester City and businessmen who wanted to win more than they should".
 He made his debut for the "Toffees" under David Moyes in a 2–1 League Cup defeat to Leeds United at Elland Road; he was taken off for Phil Neville at half-time.

 On 1 September 2013, Júnior signed with Dutch Eredivisie side Vitesse Arnhem, in a season-long loan deal.
 This loan deal was later cancelled due to a knee injury, and a new five-month loan deal with Norwegian Tippeliga side Strømsgodset was signed in February 2014.
-The loan deal was later extended by one month, and expired in August.
+The loan deal was later extended by one month and expired in August.
 In December 2014 he began training with Scottish Premier League leaders Celtic under Ronny Deila, his former manager at Strømsgodset.
 On 26 March 2015, Júnior joined League One side Port Vale on loan until the end of the 2014–15 season.
 "Valiants" manager Rob Page said that "I'd like to thank Roberto Martínez for his co-operation with getting this deal over the line."
 He started away at Leyton Orient two days later, before being taken off for Sam Johnson after goalkeeper Chris Neal got sent off on 54 minutes.
 This proved to be his only appearance for the club as he picked up an injury and was ruled out for the rest of the campaign.

-He returned to League One with newly relegated Wigan Athletic after joining on an initial one-month loan in July 2015.
+He returned to League One with newly-relegated Wigan Athletic after joining on an initial one-month loan in July 2015.
 He made his debut for the "Latics" on 8 August in a 2–0 defeat to Coventry City at the Ricoh Arena.
 His loan was extended until 16 January after being described as a "revelation" by manager Gary Caldwell.
 However, he was forced to return to Everton in December for treatment on a long-standing groin problem.

 Strømsgodset

-In February 2016, he signed a two-year contract with Norwegian Tippeligaen club Strømsgodset.
+In February 2016, he signed a two-year contract with the Norwegian Tippeligaen club Strømsgodset.
 He scored one goal in 24 appearances in the 2016 season, as the club posted an eighth-place finish.
 He played 29 of the club's 30 league games in the 2017 season as Strømsgodset finished in fourth place, missing out on a UEFA Europa League qualification place by a single point.
-Strømsgodset reached the Norwegian Football Cup final, however he was not selected by head coach Bjørn Petter Ingebretsen and was instead an unused substitute in what finished as 4–1 defeat to Rosenborg at the Ullevaal Stadion.
+Strømsgodset reached the Norwegian Football Cup final, however, he was not selected by head coach Bjørn Petter Ingebretsen and was instead an unused substitute in what finished as 4–1 defeat to Rosenborg at the Ullevaal Stadion.